top of page

 WRAPPING THINGS UP

 Medicare has numerous rules, regulations, and protocols.
 However, once you are aware of them, things should proceed smoothly, and most people are generally satisfied with Medicare.
 If you have any questions, please don't hesitate to contact your broker.
-If you do not have your own Medicare Broker, feel free to call us anytime; we are always happy to answer questions.
+If you do not have a Medicare Broker, feel free to call us anytime; we are always happy to answer your questions.